ABOUT THE YARDBIRD SUITE

 The original Yardbird Suite opened its doors at 10444 Whyte Avenue in 1957.
 Founding members included Terry Hawkeye, Zen and Ray Magus, Ron Repka, Gary Nelson, Ken Chaney, and Neil Gunn.

-After almost a decade on Jasper Ave the Yardbird Suite moved once again.
+After a few years on Jasper Ave the Yardbird Suite moved once again.
 This time back to the south side in an old VW garage across from the old CP station on 102st and 81st Avenue.

 In 1973 the Edmonton Jazz Society, a non-profit organization, was formed to promote live jazz music in Edmonton, Alberta, Canada.
 The EJS and the Yardbird Suite reorganized, closed the location on 102st and 81st Ave and continued to stage concerts at the Captain’s Cabin on 89 Avenue and 99 Street, Palm’s Cafe and a few other locations.
 EJS continues to provide Edmonton with jazz entertainment and education today thanks to support from government programs, foundations, and individual donations.
 Entirely volunteer run, the Edmonton Jazz Society continues to operate successfully thanks to the volunteer contribution of board members, individuals, staff, musicians, and patrons.